nancyc0337/sep11-freedom-project/blog/entry01.md

 #### Part 3: Game Objects Images

-Link to the Video: https://youtu.be/l65rEEdgURA?si=1GlWWAUG16tk_4MT
+Link to the Video: [Part 3 Game Objects Images - Getting Started with Phaser 3](https://youtu.be/l65rEEdgURA?si=1GlWWAUG16tk_4MT)

-Link to the Tinkering: https://github.com/nancyc0337/sep11-freedom-project/tree/main/tool/tinkering-2a
+Link to the Tinkering: [The Code of Tinkering With Learning Log 2](https://github.com/nancyc0337/sep11-freedom-project/tree/main/tool/tinkering-2a)

 I tried to use a different image/background from the video.